Day to day with COPD

 Here are some safe ways to sleep better:

-- Let your doctor know you are having trouble sleeping.
+- Let your provider know you are having trouble sleeping.
 A change in your treatment might help you sleep.

 - Go to bed at the same time every night.